jkim695/SummerNest/README.md

 # HomePage.js

 Supported by HomePage.css, it contains the homepage.
-Right now it has the search feature.
+Has a description of how to use the webpage.

 In the future, we should get rid of this search feature and instead have a better UI that tells the user how to use our website.